 This article first appeared in print in Wine & Country Living.
 You can get W&C Life delivered to your mailbox on inbox by subscribing.

 Flying Fox Vineyard’s new tasting room is open 7 days a week from 11am to 5:30pm and is dog friendly.
 Visitors are welcome to sample the Vermouth series, as well as from their two wine series: Flying Fox and Sly Fox.
 The Flying Fox series includes the vineyard’s standard portfolio of 8 premium wines, while the Sly Fox series offers a line of more experimental and smaller batch wines.
 All of the red grape varietals—Cabernet Franc, Petit Verdot, and Merlot—used in their wines comes from the Flying Fox Vineyard, located in the Monticello AVA.
 All of the white grape varietals—Viognier and Pinot Gris—used in their wines comes from their second vineyard, Ridge Run Vineyard, located on the other side of the mountain ridge in the Shenandoah Valley AVA.

-They are located off Route 151, along Nelson County’s Long Weekend Address, a beautiful drive through the Virginian countryside studded with local artisans, craft beverage producers, orchards, restaurants, and more.
+They are located off Route 151, in Nelson County just west of Charlottesville, a beautiful drive through the Virginian countryside studded with local artisans, craft beverage producers, orchards, restaurants, and more.
 7 wineries, 5 breweries, 3 cideries, and 2 distilleries sit just off the route and are easily accessible year-round.
 Hit a couple favorite spots on a sunny Saturday, or make it a weekend trip and enjoy the outdoor activities and charming lodging options among the Blue Ridge Mountains.